Ruby

 Note that we also added shutdown hooks in on_worker_shutdown, to ensure a clean shutdown.

-The Unleash client needs to be configured and instantiated inside the PhusionPassenger.on_event(:starting_worker_process) code block due to smart spawning:
+When using Phusion Passenger, the Unleash client needs to be configured and instantiated inside the PhusionPassenger.on_event(:starting_worker_process) code block due to smart spawning:

 The initializer in config/initializers/unleash.rb should look like: